Editor’s Note: This post is co-authored by Ezra Freedman, Christina Jaworsky, and Eric Silberstein.

 Modeling customer behavior with probability distributions in the BG model has many advantages over using averages to estimate customer behavior.
 The long tail of the gamma distribution for purchase frequency in the BG model is able to explain outlier customers who purchase at a much higher frequency, whereas a simple average would be skewed by the outliers.
 Additionally, models let us estimate properties we can’t measure directly, such as probability of churn for an individual customer.
 While we can estimate the overall probability of churn with a simple average, for example that one third of customers will not return, we cannot identify which customers within the population are likely in the churn group and which are unlikely to churn.
 Estimating underlying customer behavior is a powerful way to characterize customers and personalize marketing activities.

 Going back to our car analogy…we’ve built a powerful engine and you can watch it do stuff, but it’s not really that useful until you can hook it up to wheels and drive.
 We get that, and viewing predictive analytics on profile pages is just our starting point.
 Our next step is to connect these predictive analytics to our segmentation engine.
 That will enable you to get insights and take actions using CLV, churn probability and average time between orders.
+We also want to make CLV information exportable so you can start to build a better understanding of the monetary value of your list and segments.

 We’ll also be improving our model.
 One of the exciting things about Klaviyo’s scale is that we’ve now built and tested CLV models for hundreds of millions of customers across tens of thousands of companies.
 As far as we know, we’ve been able to test our model across more companies than any academic researchers or commercial vendors.
 We have a huge list of ideas for model enhancements and we’ll be implementing many of them over the coming weeks and months.